Public-Health-Scotland/hsmr/README.md

 * Once changes have been approved, merge the branch into the master and delete
 * If no more changes are required, pull the updated master branch into the **master folder**

+### Running the code

+* In the master folder, open up `create_smr_data.R`, highlight the entire script and run
+* Check for any errors and investigate if necessary
+* check the output in [folder] looks as it should
+* In the master folder, open up `create_trends_data.R`, highlight the entire script and run
+* As above, check for any errors and look at the output to see if it looks as it should do
+* Open `create_excel_tables.R`, highglight the entire script and run

+Once this step is done, the raw data files and Excel tables for the publication have been produced.
+The final step is knitting the markdown documents, but that can't be done until the completeness figures are available.
+Once that is done:

+* In master/markdown, open both `.Rmd` scripts and click "knit"
+* Check output

+The raw output files from this process also feed into the Tableau dashboard, so once they are ready, they should be moved to the appropriate folder.